Kenny407/average/README.md

 # Average
-> Average is an experiment into masking our browsing activity online.
+> Average is an experiment in masking our browsing activity online.

 There are already a variety of tools on the web to block third-party cookies and scripts, and upgrade your connection to HTTPS.
 However, it is also possible to [fingerprint](https://en.wikipedia.org/wiki/Device_fingerprint) a user, by collecting information from/about their device and using that as a means to identify them.